Contents

 Plywood and Rain Exposure

 Plywood is a commonly used building material known for its versatility and strength.
 However, it is not impervious to the elements, particularly rain.
 When plywood gets wet, it can warp, rot, and become structurally unsound.
-This article will explore the effects of rain exposure on plywood and provide practical tips on how to protect it.
+This article will explore the effects of rain exposure on layered wood and provide practical tips on how to protect it.

 Plywood: A Brief Overview